Ela Town Hall

 Committed to being a model Township that embraces the future by building upon a strong foundation of excellence, diversity, and financial stewardship.

 Commitment to Serving Local Needs

 Located in southwest Lake County, Illinois, Ela Township began on November 6, 1849, and is named after an early settler, George Ela.
-Isaac Fox donated one acre of land to the Township, which is now Ela Park and the former site of the Ela Town Hall and the Township Offices.
-Today the Ela Town Hall Serves as the site of the Ela Historical Society on the first floor, and a community meeting room on the second floor.
-As of 2010 The Ela Township Offices are located at 1155 E. Route 22 in Lake Zurich.
+Isaac Fox donated one acre of land to the Township, located at 95 E. Mail Street in Lake Zurich, which is now Ela Park and and served as the former site of the Ela Town Hall and the township offices.
+Today the old Ela Town Hall serves as the home of the Ela Historical Society which holds many different historical items and artifacts from the Township’s past.
+In 2010, the Ela Town Hall and offices were relocated to 1155 E. Route 22 in Lake Zurich.

-Ela Township serves 40,000+ residents and covers 36 square miles.
-Within its borders are all or part of the Villages of Barrington, Deer Park, Hawthorn Woods, Kildeer, Lake Zurich, Long Grove, North Barrington, & portions of unincorporated Palatine and Mundelein.
+Ela Township serves more than 40,000 residents and covers 36 square miles.
+Within its borders are all or part of the villages of Barrington, Deer Park, Hawthorn Woods, Kildeer, Lake Zurich, Long Grove, North Barrington and portions of unincorporated Palatine and Mundelein.